Speakers (preliminary) - DeepSec IDSC 2025 Europe

 OBD2 is a standard protocol used for diagnostics and reporting of vehicle emissions and performance.
 It provides access to real-time data from ECUs, enabling vehicle maintenance and troubleshooting.

-I'm Hrishikesh Somchatwar, a Storyteller, Electronics Hacker, and Bestselling Author based in France.
+Hrishikesh Somchatwar as Security Researcher is a Storyteller, Electronics Hacker, and Bestselling Author based in France.

 🔗 Connect With Me: